 Tom Smith presents the fundamentals of invasive blood pressure measurements for preclinical research, including technical considerations, experimental design, and best-practices that lead to accurate and consistent results.

-In this webinar sponsored by ADInstruments, Tom Smith, Professor of Orthopaedic Surgery at Wake Forest School of Medicine, and expert in microsurgery and vascular pressure measurement techniques will discuss the fundamental properties of pressure measurements in the vascular system, including the history and physics behind solid-state manometry.
-In addition, he will explain the importance and impact of high fidelity solid-state catheters as it relates to accuracy, consistency and research outcomes.
+In this webinar sponsored by ADInstruments, Tom Smith, Professor of Orthopaedic Surgery at Wake Forest School of Medicine, and expert in microsurgery and vascular pressure measurement techniques discusses the fundamental properties of pressure measurements in the vascular system, including the history and physics behind solid-state manometry.
+In addition, he explains the importance and impact of high fidelity solid-state catheters as it relates to accuracy, consistency and research outcomes.

 Wake Forest School of Medicine